Llamas with Hats: Production

 Steele recorded the audio for the series using Amadeus Pro and edited it all together in Final Cut Pro.
 Adobe Flash was used to draw individual characters, while Adobe Photoshop was used to draw the backgrounds for the series.
 The program Magpie Pro 2 was used for lip syncing, and the series itself was animated in Adobe After Effects.

 Llamas with Hats was initially envisioned to be a five-part series, with the finale culminating in Carl blowing up the Earth.
 However, many fans correctly predicted this, and Steele was "embarrassed [his] plan for the series was that predictable" and scrapped this original idea.
 Steele's inspiration for the series' tonal shift was because "The only way for Carl to continue surprising people was for him to actually do something surprising."
 Steele clarified that, despite the darker premise, episodes five to twelve were "all still a comedy.
 You may not find it funny and I'm sure a lot of people won't.
 But imagine talking with a friend and they mention Llamas with Hats.
 They haven't seen any of the episodes beyond the fourth.
 Now explain to them what happens in the series after that."

 Steele, when interviewed with E.O.
 Wilson for Good Alice's Handbook of Midwifery, stated that The Residents tonal-poem cover of the Robert Johnson song, "Dirty Gumbo", was used as his artistic muse during the early creative process.

 Reception

 Writing for The Irish Times, Donald Clarke called it a "superb series of absurd snippets".

 PopDust wrote, "'Happy Tree Friends' and 'Llamas With Hats' won't live up to the decades-long sensation of The Simpsons or even the progressive wit of more recent adult cartoons like Big Mouth.
 But, with too much time on our hands right now, it's been fun to reminisce on bygone Internet trends that defined so much of our youth—gory animals among them."

 In 2023, LADbible recalled that the series "quickly became an internet classic, gaining a cult following among teenage Millennials" and stated it could "only really be described as a zoological acid trip."

 In popular culture

 The American television series The Good Wife made reference to the series in the episode "Killer Song," which aired on March 29, 2011.
 The series has received over 120 million views on YouTube.

+Video game

+A mobile video game titled "Llamas with Hats: Cruise Catastrophe" was released in 2013.